 Next steps to consider

 Now may be a good time to consult an estate planning attorney to establish or revise your estate plan.
+In fact, you should review these documents every 3 to 5 years as laws may continue to change.
 You can begin this process by contacting a Fidelity professional who can help you get informed, organized, and connected to an attorney so you can plan to continue the legacy of charitable giving that you have maintained during your lifetime.